Word Meanings - CARRY - Book Publishers vocabulary database

 To brace in opposite directions; as, to counterbrace the yards, i. e., to brace the head yards one way and the after yards another. - UNDERBRED

 Not thoroughly bred; ill-bred; as, an underbred fellow.
-Goldsmith. - DEJECTION
+Goldsmith. - OPPROBRIOUS

 1. A casting down; depression.
 Hallywell.
 2. The act of humbling or abasing one's self.
 Adoration implies submission and dejection.
 Bp.
 Pearson.
 3. Lowness of spirits occasioned by grief or misfortune; mental depression; melancholy.
-What besides, - OPPROBRIOUS
+What besides, - CREBRICOSTATE

 Marked with closely set ribs or ridges. - TECTIBRANCHIA